Paulo Costa Lima: Early life and education

+Born in Salvador, Bahia, Brazil, in 1954, Paulo Costa Lima studied musical composition in Brazil with Lindembergue Cardoso and Ernst Widmer, and later in the United States with Ben Johnston and Herbert Brün at the University of Illinois.

+He holds two doctoral degrees, awarded by the Federal University of Bahia (UFBA) and the University of São Paulo (USP).
+One of his doctoral dissertations focused on the pedagogy of music composition, while the other examined Ernst Widmer’s use of octatonic strategies in composition.

-Born in Salvador, Bahia, Brazil in 1954, Lima studied composition with Lindembergue Cardoso and Ernst Widmer in Brazil, and Ben Johnston and Herbert Brün at the University of Illinois in the United States.
-He has two doctoral degrees (UFBA and USP).
-For one, he wrote his thesis on the pedagogy of music composition; for the other, he analyzed Ernst Widmer's octatonic strategies.
-His first doctorate led to the Copene Prize in 1999 and the publication of a book and an abbreviated version of the second was published in the Latin American Music Review in 2001.
+His first doctorate resulted in the Copene Prize in 1999 and in the publication of a book, while an abbreviated version of his second doctoral research was published in the Latin American Music Review in 2001.